-LakehouselQ leverages data, usage patterns, and the organizational structure to grasp your business's specific terminology and unique data environment.
+DatabricksIQ leverages data, usage patterns and the organizational structure to grasp the specific terminology and unique data environment of your business.
 This results in markedly improved responses compared to the naive application of LLMs.
-Any user in your organization, whether technical or non-technical can utilize LakehouselQ to search, understand and extract insights from the data in natural language.
-LakehouselQ's impact is not limited to enhancing queries and troubleshooting; its functionalities extend to a diverse range of natural language interfaces across Databricks.
-Furthermore, its capabilities are accessible through APIs, granting your customers the power to create their own AI applications that harness this autonomously cultivated knowledge.
+Any user in your organization, whether technical or nontechnical can utilize DatabricksIQ to search, understand and extract insights from the data in natural language.
+The impact of DatabricksIQ isn't limited to enhancing queries and troubleshooting.
+Its functionalities extend to a diverse range of natural language interfaces across the Databricks Platform.
+Furthermore, DatabricksIQ capabilities are accessible through APIs, granting your customers the power to create their own AI applications that harness this autonomously cultivated knowledge.